 We’d like to think that this question could be answered with a simple “yes!”
-But, if you’re thinking about using an automated flagger assistance device in your work zone, you’ve probably got a few more questions like, are AFADs actually effective?
+But, if you’re thinking about using an automated flagger assistance device (AFAD) in your work zone, you’ve probably got a few more questions like, are AFADs actually effective?
 Do they perform better than traditional human flaggers?
 Are AFADS proven to be safer than other flagging methods?
-Purchasing an AFAD for your work zone is a big decision.
+Purchasing an automated flagger for your work zone is a big decision.
 Keep reading to learn more about why you need an AFAD in your work zone.

 Are AFADs actually effective?

 Yes.
 Automated Flagger Assistance Devices (AFADs) are proven to be an effective way of managing traffic in temporary traffic control (TTC) zones.
 There are a couple of questions that might arise when considering the effectiveness and efficiency of an AFAD in your work zone.

 1. Are automated flaggers a hassle to haul, set-up, and tear down at the end of the workday?